DoctorZalman/todo-list/README.md

 Desing: MUI

 ## The application has two tabs: Todo and Photos.
 - The todo tab is a list of tasks.
 The todo tab is a list of tasks.
 To get started, you need to enter data in the "Add todo" input.
+"Local storage" is used to store data between active sessions

 ### Todo.
 List items can be:
 - add